Megha931/Book-Store-Application/README.md

 Install Dependencies
 npm install

-Run the Backend Server
+Run the Backend Server:

 npm run server

-Run the Frontend
+Run the Frontend:

 npm start

 The application will be available at http://localhost:3000 (or the port specified in your setup).